samuli-salonen/Teamspeak3/README.md

 BUT you have to edit TS3_salt_module to run the module properly.

-Finally run the module:

-    sudo salt 'slave' TS3_salt_module state.apply
+Mention TS3_salt_module in top.sls:

-Or mention TS3_salt_module in top.sls and run it by:
+And run it by:

     sudo salt 'slave' state.highstate

 And wait 5 minutes.

-Ps. top.sls is more reliable method.

 keywords:
 How to install ts3 server , teamspeak 3 , TS3 , 3.5.1 version , teamspeak installation , bash script install , ubuntu